oliverheisel/Lakezone_Geofence/README.md

 <img src="ReadmeFiles/Image_RemovedZoneSeebecken.png" align="left" width="500px"/>
 For example the "Seebecken in Zurich has a special rule wich allign with the rule for the first 150m from shore.
 So I just deleted the part of the 300 zone.

 Here you also can see the vertics, that describe the polygon.
-Its basicly nothing else then the points where the outline of the polygone changes its direction.
+Its basicly nothing else then the points where the outline of the polygon changes its direction.

 <br clear="left"/>